aroccon/TCF36/README.md

 - Folder multi: contains the source-code of the multi GPU version of the code.
 Use local.sh, leo.sh or mn5.sh to compile and run the code; the multi GPU version relies on cuDecomp for pencils transpositions and halo exchanges.
 - Autotuning of the multi-GPU version: Default pr=0 and pc=0 enables autotuging (when cuDecomp is initialized), cuDecomp will perform an autotuning at the start finding the best decomposition (the only input is the total number of tasks).
 In this way, everyhting is automatic and the code does not need to be recompiled when changing the number of MPI processes.
 - A conditional compilation flag is used to enable or not the phase-field module.
 By default is single-phase only.
-- A conditional compilation flag is used to enable or not implicit diffusion integration along z.
+- A conditional compilation flag is used to enable or not implicit diffusion integration along z; this feature is not yet implemented.

 ## Turbulent channel flow